sujay-143-143/Ai-Assistant/README.md

 ## Features
 - Natural language understanding: The AI assistant is capable of understanding and processing natural language queries.
-- Home automation: It can perform various tasks such as controlling smart devices with the help of python.
+- Home automation: It can perform various tasks such as controlling smart devices with the help of Arduino.
 - Extensibility: The codebase is designed to be modular and easily extensible, allowing developers to add new features and functionalities.

 ## Setup